 The Company meets its day-to-day working capital requirements through its bank facilities.
-The directors are also aware of the challenges and uncertainties that Brexit may bring in respect of the Company's trading activities and some of its balance sheet values.
-However the directors feel that the Company has adequate resources and is well placed to respond to these uncertainties.
+The directors are aware of the ongoing challenges in the FM sector and current economic uncertainties that Brexit and the conflict in Ukraine have brought in respect of the Company's trading activities.
+However, the directors feel that the Company has adequate resources and is well placed to respond to these uncertainties.

-Notes to the financial statements for the year ended 31 December 2019 (continued)
+Notes to the financial statements for the year ended 31 December 2022 (continued)